Faster page load time helps improve SEO and User Experience

-I received an email just before the holidays from my web host, Hostgator, offering a special limited-time only Cyber Bundle of 13 premium WordPress themes from Mojo Themes for $29 – WP themes that purportedly are worth $608.
+I had received an email just before the holidays from my web host, Hostgator, offering a special limited-time only Cyber Bundle of 13 premium WordPress themes from Mojo Themes for $29 – WP themes that they claimed were worth $608.
 Sounded like a great deal, so I figured I’d jump on it, even though I didn’t have time to research the quality of the specific themes, or their provider, Mojo Themes.
 After paying, I was sent to a download page wherein I ran into my first hiccup – one of the themes, Frisco, gave a “Cannot load page” error every time I attempted to download it.
 Not off to a good start.
 I emailed support, and they were quick to get back to me (just under 2 hours), letting me know that, “We are currently working to resolve the issue with the download on this theme.” – and they attached the WP theme to their email.

 Now that I’ve had my first opportunity to get back to work after the holidays, my second problem arose: I wasn’t at my desktop PC where I’d originally downloaded the MOJO wordpress themes – I was on my new (YAY!)
 MacBook Pro, so in order to install the themes I would need to download them from the member area to my laptop.
 Only problem was, I couldn’t remember my password.
 So I clicked the ‘Lost Password’ button, entered my username, waited for the email to arrive and then clicked on the link provided to me to reset my password, only to get a page with an Error Code of 400, and a page that said simply, “Oops.
 You done broke’d it now, travis.
 I’ll go call the plumber.”
 Seriously???
 So I submitted another support request a few hours ago, which I haven’t heard back from yet.